 Middle Island is in Sitka Sound about 1.5 miles west of Halibut Point State Recreation Site.
-There are acres of municipal land here.
-Approximately parcels have been subdivided and sold by the CBS.
+There island includes municipal lands and parcels in private ownership.
 Access to the Island is all private; no public docks exist.
 CBS management intent for Middle Island is to continue to subdivide and sell municipal-owned land.